tridentity/800-63A-ImplGuide/5_Validation.md

 | --- |
 | If  an applicant provides a digital image of their driver’s license, the system accepting that image may be able to automatically read the ID number or barcode and perform a lookup in the issuing state’s motor vehicles department to confirm its authenticity. |

-CSP’s should also examine the evidence visually.
+CSPs should also examine the evidence visually.
 Techniques for remote validation should be comparable to in-person validation.
 Table 5-2 in SP800-63A describe methods for validating identity evidence at each strength.

 The validation process consists of two steps as we mentioned earlier: determining whether the evidence is genuine and checking if it is valid.
-Accordingly, CSP’s may use the following techniques to validate evidence in identity proofing:
+Accordingly, CSPs may use the following techniques to validate evidence in identity proofing:

 - Determining whether the evidence is genuine
     - Examination of the security features of a physical document